jamm1985/seismo-performer/README.md

-# Seismo-Transformer
+# Seismo-Performer

 # Introduction

-In this repository we release implementation of the model, the model configuration, the pretrained best-fitted weights and the code examples from the original paper _The Seismo-Transformer: generally based machine learning approach for recognizing seismic phases from local earthquakes_.
+In this repository we release implementation of the model, the model configuration, the pretrained best-fitted weights and the code examples from the original paper _The Seismo-Performer: generally based and efficient machine learning approach for recognition seismic phases from local earthquakes in real time_.

 # Installation

 # Available models

-# How to fine-tune

 # How to predict on archives